 Equipment such as pumps, motors, mixers, and valves that have state feedback to the PLC shall be colour animated, using shades of grey, to reflect their state.
 Refer to Table 2-2 for standard graphic display objects.
-Note that Table 2-2 only lists typical objects and additional objects may be created as required.
+Note that Table 2-2 only lists typical objects and additional objects may be created as required and are subject to review by the City.